 The duo released their first, eponymously titled EP in April 2016, and in 2017 wrote, directed and performed the music for York Shakespeare Project’s production of ‘The Winter’s Tale’.
-They are gearing up for a busy 2019, releasing their first full-length album and working with theatre company and long-time collaborators Vandal Factory on their new show ‘English Dirt’.
+In 2019 they released their first full-length album and are currently working with theatre company and long-time collaborators Vandal Factory on their new show ‘English Dirt’.

 Flora Greysteel are big believers in DIY and do their best to support ethical and independent businesses where they can, from sourcing their merch to the make-up they wear on stage.
 They love to make their gigs just that little bit different, staging them in interesting spaces, inviting local artists to showcase at their gigs, or working with theatre companies.
 If you want to collaborate, get in touch!

 ‘A sparkly spangley showcase of alt-cabaret, fusing glittery dreamlike melodies with kitchen-sink-esque observations.
 York’s special explosion of queer theatrical pop.’
 (Pewter Promotions)

 'hypnotic, surreal and different' (York's Little Festival of Live Music)

 ‘With their infectious brand of quirky, charming alt pop big things are destined for Flora Greysteel’ (Tasha Smith - The New Music Show Shoreditch Radio)